Residential Real Estate Fraud Claims

 Guilty home sellers many times try to claim innocence and cast blame on the homebuyers.
 Sellers many times claim that the buyers had an opportunity to inspect and it’s the buyers’ fault if the homebuyers didn’t discover the hidden home problems.
 Under Florida law, home sellers are not rewarded for successfully and knowingly concealing materially adverse conditions or materially adverse information regarding the home from potential purchasers.
 Florida home sellers can be held legally liable and legally accountable for intentional or negligent concealment of known problems with the home they are selling.

 Home sellers will also many times mistakenly try to rely on the fact that the Real Estate Purchase and Sale Contract explicitly says it is an “As-Is” contract.
-Simply because a real estate contract is an “As-Is” contract does not give the home sellers free rein to lie and to fail to disclose problems with the home.
+Simply because a real estate contract is an “As-Is” contract that does not give the home sellers free rein to lie and to fail to disclose problems with the home.
 “An ‘as is’ clause in a contract for the sale of residential real property does not waive the duty imposed by Johnson v.
 Davis to disclose hidden defects in the property.”
 Syvrud v.
 Today Real Estate.
 Inc., 858 So.
 2d 1125, 1130 (Fla.
 2d DCA 2003).
 Even if a contract to sell is an “as-is” contract, the home sellers still are legally required to disclose known problems with the home that could materially affect the value of the home.
 Many common conditions that home sellers try to hide from homebuyers include, among others, the following:

 - Water intrusion issues